thinkbleworg/relay42-assignment/README.md

 4. All engineers have different job (can't have 2 engineers with the same job)
 5. At least 1 passenger
 6. Member name is required
-7. Missions with past dates are not be editable, and datepicker are not let select past dates
+7. Missions with past dates are not be editable, and datepicker are not let select past dates.
+Even on typing previous dates, field will be errored on submission
 8. While creating a new mission, departure date should be set to 1 month of current date
+9. Mission name should be unique, and cannot be from the existing names
+10. Passenger wealth for a mission should 10000 max.
+If a passenger holds the required wealth, then no more passenger addition will be allowed.

 # TODO

-1. Select Field Keyboard nav not working
-2. Scroll for Mission Table
+1. Scroll for Mission Table
-3. JS Comments for methods and modules
+2. JS Comments for methods and modules
-4. Fix Typescript Eslint warnings
+3. Fix Typescript Eslint warnings

 # Components Defined